jakepetroules/pname/README.md

 pname is a replacement for the [uname](https://en.wikipedia.org/wiki/Uname) program found in Unix operating systems, whose name stands for "Unix name".
 In contrast, pname stands for "platform name", indicating its more general approach.

 The problem with uname is that its outputs are very inconsistent across different Unix operating systems.
-Some may not support the same options, some may provide a different type of information for a particular option than another operating system do, and in general it provides relatively little useful information, especially not in a nice human-readable format.
+Some may not support the same options, some may provide a different type of information for a particular option than another operating system does, and in general it provides relatively little useful information, especially not in a nice human-readable format.

 The purpose of pname is to provide an easy way for software developers writing scripts (mainly as part of build processes) to discover a lot of information the underlying operating system.
 The goal is to support a variety of Unix systems, be able to provide information on individual Linux distributions, and provide a native binary for Windows that also works for shell scripts run in MinGW.